 \section{Abstract}

 Mobile manipulators in the home can enable people with \ac{cSCI} to perform daily physical household tasks that they could not otherwise do themselves.
 However, paralysis in these users often limits access to traditional robot control interfaces such as joysticks or keyboards.
-In this work, we introduce and deploy the first system that enables a user with quadriplegia to control a mobile manipulator in their own home using bimanual \ac{HDEMG}.
+In this work, we introduce and deploy the first system that enables a user with quadriplegia to control a mobile manipulator using intent from paralyzed parts of their body, using bimanual \ac{HDEMG}.
 We develop a pair of custom, fabric-integrated \ac{HDEMG} forearm sleeves, worn on both arms, that capture residual neuromotor activity from clinically paralyzed degrees of freedom and support real-time gesture-based robot control.
+We achieve high classification accuracies based on motor intent across (\(\boldsymbol{n=2}\)) users with \ac{cSCI}, achieving up to \(\mathbf{98.0\%}\).
 Second, by integrating vision, language, and motion planning modules, we introduce a shared autonomy framework that supports robust and user-driven teleoperation, with particular benefits for navigation-intensive tasks in home environments.
 Finally, to demonstrate the system in the wild, we present a twelve-day in-home user study evaluating real-time use of the wearable EMG interface for daily robot control.
 Together, these system components enable effective robot control for performing \ac{ADLs} and other household tasks in a real home environment.